akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ```

 The supervisor itself is supervised by the top-level actor provided by the
-`ActorSystem`, which has the default policy to restart in case of all
+`ActorSystem`.
+This has the default policy to restart as a result of all
-`Exception` cases (with the notable exceptions of
-`ActorInitializationException` and `ActorKilledException`).
+`Exception`s except `ActorInitializationException` and `ActorKilledException`.
 Since the
-default directive in case of a restart is to kill all children, we expected our poor
+default directive in case of a restart is to kill all children, our poor
-child not to survive this failure.
+child did not survive this failure.

-In case this is not desired (which depends on the use case), we need to use a
-different supervisor which overrides this behavior.
+If we don't want our children to be restarted we can override `PreRestart` in the Supervisor:

 ```csharp
 public class Supervisor2 : UntypedActor